Open House: What are main issues that need to be taken up by new govt on a priority & require early resolution?

 Top Stories

-Pakistan political crisis LIVE updates: National Assembly to elect new PM today
+Pakistan political crisis LIVE updates: Shehbaz Sharif set to be elected new PM

 Imran Khan tried to ‘replace’ army chief: Media reports | Bi...